multilectic/.github/profile/README.md

 </pre>
 <br>
 <pre>
-  <b>Multilectic</b> is a cooperative game or reasonable entities against ignorance and confusion.
+  <b>Multilectic</b> is a cooperative game of reasoning entities against ignorance and confusion.
 </pre>